William J. Fishman: Early life and education

 He was educated at the Central Foundation Boys' School, Wandsworth Teachers Training College and the London School of Economics, and taught history at Morpeth School, Bethnal Green.
 He also served as Principal at Bethnal Green Junior Commercial College, an institution focused on the provision of evening classes.

 Career

+He was awarded a Schoolmaster Fellowship at Balliol College Oxford, before becoming visiting professor of history at the University of Wisconsin, Madison from 1969 to 1970 and was awarded an Acton Society Fellowship.
+In 1972 he was appointed Barnet Shine Senior Research Fellow in Labour Studies with special reference to Jews at Queen Mary, University of London.